 Equinix, a real-estate investment trust company, chose to help managers better support their employees during COVID-19.
 To accomplish this, they launched an initiative called “Manager Cafes,” which are highly interactive sessions hosted by a member of Equinix’s talent team and a senior executive.

-Session topics include ones like “recognizing burnout” and “reprioritizing work.”
+Session topics include “recognizing burnout” and “reprioritizing work.”
 For example, the second session aims to answer questions like: How do you reduce the work by focusing on what’s most important to our customers right now?
-How can you say “no” to your executives to preserve the wellbeing of the team?
+How can you say “no” to your executives to preserve the team's wellbeing?
 How do you reduce workloads by letting go of “nice-to-have” processes?

 — Janet LaddSenior Director of Diversity, Inclusion & Belonging at Equinix